pingcap/docs/system-variables.md

     - The network latency between TiDB and PD is significantly higher than the time PD takes to allocate TSO (that is, network latency accounts for the majority of TSO RPC duration).
         - To get the duration of TSO RPC requests, check the **PD TSO RPC Duration** panel in the PD Client section of the Grafana TiDB dashboard.
         - To get the duration of PD TSO allocation, check the **PD server TSO handle duration** panel in the TiDB section of the Grafana PD dashboard.
-    - The additional network traffic resulting from more TSO RPC requests between TiDB and PD (twice for `PARALLEL` or 4 times for `PARALLEL-FAST`) is acceptable.
+    - The additional network traffic resulting from more TSO RPC requests between TiDB and PD (twice for `PARALLEL` or four times for `PARALLEL-FAST`) is acceptable.

 > **Note:**
 >